EsKoBar-hi/books-scraper/README.md

 ## Possible improvements

-- Scrape all catalog pages, not just the first one (pagination)
 - Add book rating and product page URL
+- Add command-line arguments (e.g. `--url`, `--pages`) to make the scraper reusable for other sites
-- Add a delay between requests to be polite to the server
+- Add a Flask/FastAPI wrapper to serve the data as an API